apache/horaedb-docs/docs/src/en/ecosystem/README.md

 # Ecosystem

-CeresDB has an open ecosystem that encourages collaboration and innovation, allowing developers to use what suits them best.
+HoraeDB has an open ecosystem that encourages collaboration and innovation, allowing developers to use what suits them best.

 Currently following systems are supported: